MCawood/lightcone/README.md

 3. Installation
 -------------------
-No installation is required, just ensure that the above software packages are install and are sourced.
+No installation is required, just ensure that the above software packages are installed and are sourced.

 4. Configuration
 -------------------
 The params.txt file contains all the user configurable parameters for this toolkit.
 The contents of which are:

-CUBESIZE=[size of GADGET simulation cube is Mpcs]

-CONEAXISVECTOR=[a comma delimited 3D vector describing the axis along which the cone will be created.
+-CUBESIZE=[size of GADGET simulation cube is Mpcs] -CONEAXISVECTOR=[a comma delimited 3D vector describing the axis along which the cone will be created.
 (0,0,0) represents the direction of snapshot stackking]

-ZMAX=[the maximum redshift of the lightcone, this will determine the number of stacked snapshots]

-NCPUS=[number of CPU cores to run the snapshot processing stage on]

-DM=[YES/NO - toggles whether to add dark matter to the output datacube]

-SNAPNAME=[the full path and filename to the input GADGET snapshots, with X used to represent the number section of the file name]
+-ZMAX=[the maximum redshift of the lightcone, this will determine the number of stacked snapshots] -NCPUS=[number of CPU cores to run the snapshot processing stage on] -DM=[YES/NO - toggles whether to add dark matter to the output datacube] -SNAPNAME=[the full path and filename to the input GADGET snapshots, with X used to represent the number section of the file name]

-X=[the number of the last GADGET snapshot, representing z=0, eg: 141]

-PIXELS=[the number of spatial pixels into which the lightcone will be partitioned along each spatial axis]

-FREQBINS=[number of frequency channels into which the lightcone will be partitioned]

-DIAG=[YES/NO, toggles additional output generation used for developement and debugging]
+-X=[the number of the last GADGET snapshot, representing z=0, eg: 141] -PIXELS=[the number of spatial pixels into which the lightcone will be partitioned along each spatial axis] -FREQBINS=[number of frequency channels into which the lightcone will be partitioned] -DIAG=[YES/NO, toggles additional output generation used for developement and debugging]

 A sample params.txt file is included to demonstrate the correct format.